-Cats are big fans of snacking on any dish that’s rich in flavor, especially if it’s something they see us, humans, enjoy, too.
+Additionally, cats are big fans of snacking on any dish that’s rich in flavor, especially if it’s something they see us, humans, enjoy, too.

 If we’re such big spicy food enthusiasts, can our furry little ones be the same, too?

 Can cats eat spicy food?

-This only means that no matter how delectable your curry is, your cat is bound to find it mundane.
+In other words, no matter how delectable your curry is, your cat is bound to find it mundane.

-“Use It Or Lose It”
+The “Use It Or Lose It” Mentality.

-A simple Google search will tell you right off the bat that cats are obligate carnivores.
+A simple Google search will tell you immediately that cats are obligate carnivores.

 Wild cats are no different—and no, we’re not talking about Troy Bolton and his friends over at High School Musical.
 We’re talking about those who grow up in the jungle.